simplex-chat/simplex-chat/simplex-messaging.md

 clientBody = *OCTET
 ```

-`reserved` for the initial unsigned message is used to transmit sender's server
+`reserved` in the initial unsigned message is used to transmit sender's server
-key and can be used in future revision of the protocol for other purposes.
+key and can be used in the future revisions of SMP protocol for other purposes.

 ### Server messages

-#### New connection response
+#### Connection IDs response

 Server must respond with this message when the new connection is created.